gravitl/netmaker-helm/README.md

 ```
 helm repo add netmaker https://gravitl.github.io/netmaker-helm/
 helm install netmaker/netmaker --generate-name \ # generate a random id for the deploy
---set wireguard.kernel=true \ # set wireguard to kernel mode (false by default)
 --set baseDomain=nm.example.com \ # the base wildcard domain to use for the netmaker api/dashboard/mq ingress
---set replicas=3 \ # number of server replicas to deploy (3 by default)
+--set server.replicas=3 \ # number of server replicas to deploy (3 by default)
---set ingress.enabled=true \ # deploy ingress automatically (requires nginx or traefik and cert-manager + letsencrypt)
+--set ingress.enabled=true \ # deploy ingress automatically (requires nginx and cert-manager + letsencrypt)
---set ingress.className=nginx \ # ingress class to use
+--set ingress.kubernetes.io/ingress.class=nginx \ # ingress class to use
---set ingress.tls.issuerName=letsencrypt-prod \ # LetsEncrypt certificate issuer to use
+--set ingress.cert-manager.io/cluster-issuer=letsencrypt-prod \ # LetsEncrypt certificate issuer to use
---set dns.enabled=true \ # deploy and enable private DNS management with CoreDNS
---set dns.clusterIP=10.245.75.75 --set dns.RWX.storageClassName=nfs \ # required fields for DNS
 --set postgresql-ha.postgresql.replicaCount=2 \ # number of DB replicas to deploy (default 2)
 ```

 ### Recommended Settings:
-A minimal HA install of Netmaker can be run with the following command:
-`helm install netmaker/netmaker --generate-name --set baseDomain=nm.example.com --set mq.RWX.storageClassName=nfs`
-`

 This install has some notable exceptions:
-- Ingress **must** be manually configured post-install (need to create valid Ingress with TLS)
+- Ingress **must** be configured on your cluster, with cluster issuer for TLS certs
 - DNS will be disabled

 Below, we discuss the considerations for Ingress, Kernel WireGuard, and DNS.

 #### MQ

-The MQ Broker is deployed either with Ingress (Nginx or Traefik) preconfigured, or without.
-If you are using an ingress controller other than Nginx or Traefik, Netmaker's MQTT will not be complete. "broker.domain"  must reach the MQTT service at port 8883 over WSS (Secure Web Sockets).
+The MQ Broker is deployed either with Ingress (Nginx ) preconfigured, or without.
+If you are using an ingress controller other than Nginx, Netmaker's MQTT will not be complete. "broker.domain"  must reach the MQTT service at port 8883 over WSS (Secure Web Sockets).

 #### Ingress
 To run HA Netmaker, you must have ingress installed and enabled on your cluster with valid TLS certificates (not self-signed).
 If you are running Nginx as your Ingress Controller and LetsEncrypt for TLS certificate management, you can run the helm install with the following settings: